CodeStory/fluent-http/README.md

 [Jackson](http://jackson.codehaus.org/).

 We can also let the web server take care of the resource instantiation.
 It will create a singleton for each resource, and recursively inject dependencies as singletons.
-It's a kind of poor's man DI framework.
+It's a kind of poor's man DI framework, and be assured that your favourite DI framework can be plugged in also.

 ```java
 routes.add(CalculationResource.class);